-The Department of East Asian Languages and Literatures (EALL) is the largest department of its kind in the country and offers a curriculum unparalleled in its breadth and depth in Chinese, Japanese, and Korean language, linguistics, and literature/culture.
+The Department of East Asian Languages & Literatures (EALL) is the largest department of its kind in the country and offers a curriculum unparalleled in its breadth and scope in Chinese, Japanese, and Korean language, linguistics, literature, and culture.

 Our programs and students

 Through our BA degree programs, our undergraduates take innovative language courses that provide training in the four essential language skills (speaking, listening, reading and writing) in Chinese, Japanese, and Korean.
 They also explore East Asian literatures/cultures and linguistics.
 In addition to the BA majors, we also offer minors and certificates in the three languages.
 Our BA graduates go on to work for a range of local, national and international companies, and both local and federal government agencies.

 Our graduate degree programs offer M.A. and Ph.D. degrees in Chinese, Japanese, and Korean linguistics and literatures/cultures.
 Our MA programs provide broad graduate-level study of these fields, while our PhD programs offer advanced training for those who are interested in pursuing academic careers in Chinese, Japanese, or Korean literature/culture or linguistics.

 M.A. graduates of our programs have obtained positions as instructors in private schools, colleges and universities all over the world; as translators; and in various capacities in private firms and government service.
 Our Ph.D. graduates hold faculty positions at universities in the U.S. and other countries, especially in China, Japan and Korea.